 - be typed or printed on official letterhead and be signed by a professional qualified to make the evaluation (including information about license or certification and area of specialization).

-- include recommendations for specific accommodations or technology.
+- recommendations for specific accommodations or technology.

 - describe relevant current or past services, accommodations, or modifications (Some past accommodations may not be appropriate in a higher educational setting, and ECU is not obligated to provide accommodations which are not reasonable or constitute a fundamental alteration of a program or an undue financial burden to the University.)